oar-team/batsim/docs/protocol.rst

 SUBMIT_JOB
 ~~~~~~~~~~

-Submits a job (from the scheduler).
+Submit a job (from the scheduler) at the current simulation time.

 Job submissions from the scheduler must be enabled (see :ref:`cli`).
 The submission is acknowledged by default, but acknowledgments can be disabled (see :ref:`cli`).